shicy17/IDO-VFI/README.md

 For academic use only.

+👉Citation.
-Citations are welcome, and if you use all or part of our code in a published article or project, please cite the preprint version that we published on arXiv.
+Citations are welcome, and if you use all or part of our code in a published article or project, please cite the preprint version of our article that available on arXiv.

+bibTeX of the preprint version:
+@misc{XXXX,
+Author = {},
+Title = {},
+Year = {2023},
+Eprint = {},
+}

+💥Highlights.